-Conservation scientists and foresters were expected to see only 3% growth in employment opportunities during the 2014-2024 decade, the BLS reported, while forest and conservation technicians would see a 6% decline in employment.
+Conservation scientists and foresters were expected to see only 4% growth in employment opportunities during the 2018-2028 decade, the BLS reported, while forest and conservation technicians would see a 2% increase in employment.
 Both careers were slower than the average rate of growth.
-Meanwhile, environmental specialists and scientists could see faster-than-average 11% growth during that period, and environmental protection and science technicians could see faster-than-average 19% growth in employment.
+Meanwhile, environmental specialists and scientists could see faster-than-average 8% growth during that period, and environmental protection and science technicians could see faster-than-average 9% growth in employment.

 Careers in natural science depend on using teamwork to build off one another, communication to work with others of varying levels of knowledge and technology proficiency to stay current with a rapidly evolving global society.
 Natural sciences provide opportunities in both hands-on and research based work.
 Specialization is common, and job growth rates vary widely depending on chosen area of study.